ranger6/ca/tools/README.md

 All private information is kept in directories named "private".
 These should be ignored (via ".gitignore") by git.
 Hence, this private information must be provided after checking out a CA structure.
-Note as well that only the signing CA's key needs to be present to generate a server certificate: the keys up the chain (especially the root) are not needed.
+Note as well that only the signing CA's key needs to be present to generate a certificate: the keys up the chain (especially the root) are not needed.

 ## Naming of CA's, CA Certificates, CN's, and Directories